osboo/dockerfiles/simpleLogstash/README.md

 TO DO
 -------------------------
 - Add option to expose port so the server running this can forward its own logs to this container.
+Don't forget to forward TCP AND UDP when doing this (/udp to the -p option)